sicz/Mk/README.md

 **This project is not aimed at public consumption.
 It exists to support the development of SICZ containers.**

-Makefiles that support the development of the Docker images.
+Makefiles supporting Docker image development.

 ## Getting started